meltano/meltano/docs/src/docs/README.md

    - Later, they would not want to be limited by existing taps and targets and will want to learn how to build and maintain their own.
    - They are comfortable using a CLI and want to manage their Meltano project like a software engineering project, with all of the benefits of version control and CI/CD.
    - They want to have the option of using a web-based UI to monitor (and possibly manage) their pipelines.
-   - They may also be interested in using Meltano to run [dbt](https://www.getdbt.com) model-based transformations as part of their data pipelines.
+   - They may also be interested in using Meltano to run [dbt](https://www.getdbt.com) model-based transformations as part of their pipelines.

 3. Hobbyists
    - They are capable of programming and comfortable using a CLI, but may not be data engineers.